-Tim Merril, sales and marketing manager for Omega Walnuts in Orland, Calif., designed the processing facility of premium walnuts.
+Tim Merrill, sales and marketing manager for Omega Walnuts in Orland, Calif., designed the processing facility of premium walnuts.
 Construction started in early 2012 with its first walnuts for processing received later the same year.

 A group of Glenn County, Calif., walnut growers are determined to prove the skeptics wrong.